Robot Grippers Explained

 A fascinating robot gripper that uses granular materials – such as coffee beans or plastic beads – encased in a soft outer shell to grip and hold the item.
 A jamming robot gripper can adjust to different sizes and shapes, making it a versatile choice that's ideally suited for irregular item production.
 Jamming grippers work by gently touching the item, then air pressure is applied, causing the gripper's internal grains to “jam”, creating a secure grip.
 When the air is released, the granular material becomes “unjammed” again, dropping the item.

 These are heavy-duty grippers that apply major force required for large or heavy items.
-Hydraulic grippers are designed with pistons and oiled parts, meaning they can be higher-maintenance than other gripper varieties.
+Hydraulic grippers are designed with pistons, meaning they can be higher-maintenance than other gripper varieties.

 Pneumatic grippers function using compressed air and pistons (unlike electric grippers).
 Pneumatic gripper systems require an air supply that exposes the gripper pistons to compressed air, triggering the gripper to close onto the item.
 The gripper opens and releases the item when the pressure is released.